 Things to see on a road trip from Miami to Atlanta.

-- Hollywood Beach, Hollywood city - Known for its Atlantic Ocean-facing beaches and "Old Florida" feel, this is an excellent place to begin your trip.
+- Hollywood Beach, Hollywood - Known for its Atlantic Ocean-facing beaches and "Old Florida" feel, this is an excellent place to begin your trip.
 Have fun skating, cycling, eating, drinking, and altogether enjoying the beach.

 - The Anne Kolb Nature Center, Hollywood - Open since 1996, this natural reserve features opportunities for walking and paddling trails through mangroves, an aquarium and an observation tower.

-- Museum of Discovery and Science, Fort Lauderdale - This museum, the biggest of its kind, features several "ecoscapes" such as a simulated ride to Mars, a simulated airboat ride in the Everglades, and an aeroplane flight simulator.
+- Museum of Discovery and Science, Fort Lauderdale - This museum, the biggest of its kind, features several "ecoscapes" such as a simulated ride to Mars, a simulated airboat ride in the Everglades, and an airplane flight simulator.